-**note: I will exclusively use generic drug names, since brand names vary from country to country
+**Note: This post will exclusively use generic drug names, since brand names vary from country to country.

-Needless to say the primary use of antipsychotic medications is in the treatment of psychosis.
-There are a number of other uses, though, and the atypicals (I’ll get to that soon) are more versatile than the older drugs.
 Atypical antipsychotics have an important role to play as mood stabilizers in bipolar disorder and to augment antidepressant regimens in major depressive disorder.
 They may also be used for anxiety, and quetiapine is a common example of this.
-Sedating antipsychotics such as quetiapine and methotrimeprazine may be used for sleep.
-Haloperidol, a typical antipsychotic, is used in the treatment of delirium, a rapid-onset disturbance in cognition and orientation.
+Sedating antipsychotics, such as quetiapine and the older drug methotrimeprazine, may be used for sleep.
+Haloperidol, a typical antipsychotic, is also used in the treatment of delirium, which involves a rapid-onset disturbance in cognition and orientation.

 Antipsychotics work by blocking D2 dopamine receptors.
 This impacts four major dopamine pathways in the brain, producing the therapeutic effect as well as side effects: